What is a Delta Aircraft Maintenance Technician?

 A&P graduates and veterans can explore opportunities to join the Delta family through two primary pathways:

 Program Details and Differences

-Partner staffing agency's source talented individuals for contract to permanent opportunities at Delta Air Lines.
-Contractors work hand-in-hand with experienced Delta employees, all while getting the opportunity to observe the Delta culture.
+Partner staffing agency's source talented individuals for permanent opportunities at Delta Air Lines.
+ASMs work hand-in-hand with experienced Delta employees.

 Program Overview: ASMs work with a mentor to complete a structured, on-the-job training program and are evaluated on a monthly and quarterly basis.
 Upon successful completion, ASMs may begin the onboarding process.